thisiscetin/textoken/README.md

 # => ["2000"]
 ```

 You can combine all options.
-Options support multiple option values like **only: 'punctuations, dates, numerics'**
+'Only' and 'Exclude' Options support multiple option values like **only: 'punctuations, dates, numerics'**

 Public interface of Textoken presents two methods, tokens & word;